-24.1 Loading the patient's STL model
+26.1 Loading the patient's STL model

 New planning starts by loading the STL jaw impression model using the main module selection "Dentures > Import Models".
-To start planning the denture, the user needs to switch to the "Denture" module from "Model Manipulation".
+To start planning the denture, the user needs to switch to the "Denture" module from "Model Master".
+For more information, see chapter 3 "Blue Sky Launcher".

-24.2 Adding virtual teeth
+26.2 Adding virtual teeth